 35% Event Management:

-Develop, implement and manage all climbing area programming; Assist with planning trips, clinics, and challenge course programs; Manage day-to-day operations of the indoor climbing area; Structure operations to meet industry standards and safety regulations through development of policies and procedures.
+Develop, implement and manage all climbing area programming; Plan and lead 40+ challenge course programs per year; Manage day-to-day operations of the indoor climbing area; Structure operations to meet industry standards and safety regulations through development of policies and procedures; Work with assistant director to plan and implement including kayaking, backpacking, hiking, climbing, and camping.

 25% Program Development:

-Coordinate/lead trips including backpacking, canoeing, kayaking, rock climbing, etc.; trips will contain experiential education, service learning, and leisure components; Assist with the training of student staff to become trip leaders; Build working relationships and collaborative programs with campus departments to foster student involvement in university programs; Assist with the development of learning outcomes and program assessment tools and tactics.
+Assist with the training of student staff in climbing area and challenge course facilitation; Build working relationships and collaborative programs with campus departments to foster student involvement in university programs; Assist with the development of learning outcomes and program assessment tools and tactics.

 20% Administrative & Personnel:

-Assist with hiring, training, supervising, and evaluation of students employees; Maintain student payroll and tracking; Manage individual trip budgets; Research and recommend needed equipment and supply purchases; Assist with the preparation of monthly and annual usage reports.
+Assist with hiring, training, supervising, and evaluation of 35+ students employees; Maintain student payroll and tracking; Manage climbing area and challenge course budgets; Research and recommend needed equipment and supply purchases; Assist with the preparation of monthly and annual usage reports.

 20% Program & Professional Involvement:

-Bachelor's degree with one year of experience working in adventure/experiential education, with particular emphasis in university recreation and facilitating climbing programs for diverse client groups.
+Bachelor's degree with 1 year of experience in adventure/experiential education, with particular emphasis in university recreation and experience facilitating climbing programs for diverse client groups.

-Master's degree in outdoor recreation, recreation, sport management, experiential education, or related field with three years of experience working in adventure/experiential education with particular emphasis in university recreation and facilitating climbing programs for diverse client groups.
+Master's in Outdoor Recreation, Recreation, Sport Management, Experiential Education, or related field with 3 years of experience in adventure/experiential education, with particular emphasis in university recreation and experience facilitating climbing programs for diverse client groups.

 Special or Physical Qualifications: